Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 Using an NServiceBus saga, we designed a state machine to satisfy these business requirements.
 As a message-driven state machine, a saga is a perfect way to implement a business policy as it describes the conditions that must be satisfied in order to make a decision.

-In the next lesson (*Coming Soon*) we'll see how using timeouts enables us to add the dimension of time to our business policies, allowing us to send messages into the future to wake up our saga and take action, even if nothing else is happening.
-Until then, you can check out the documentation for [saga timeouts](/nservicebus/sagas/timeouts.md), sign up for a [free proof of concept with one of our Solution Architects](https://particular.net/proof-of-concept), or chat with us using the chat widget in the corner of this page.
+In the next lesson we'll see how [using timeouts](/tutorials/nservicebus-sagas/2-timeouts/) enables us to add the dimension of time to our business policies, allowing us to send messages into the future to wake up our saga and take action, even if nothing else is happening.